rorosen/grow/agent/README.md

   [deep water culture](https://en.wikipedia.org/wiki/Deep_water_culture) setups, e.g. the distance to the water surface.

-Currently only a few sensors are supported but more will follow.
+Currently only a few sensors are supported.

 | Type        | Model                                                                                                    | Comment                                                  |
 | ----------- | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |